ALUMNI ASSOCIATION BYLAWS

-Any person who has received a degree from Mercyhurst University shall be a member of the Association.
+Any person who has received a degree from Mercyhurst University, formerly Mercyhurst College, shall be a member of the Association.

 ARTICLE IV – OFFICERS

-The Officers of the Association shall be President, Vice-President, and Secretary/Treasurer.
+The Officers of the Association shall be President, Vice President, and Secretary.

-The Vice-President shall assist the President in promoting the general interest of the Alumni Association and shall perform the duties of the President in his/her absence, upon request of the President.
-In the event of resignation or disability of the President, the Vice-President shall become President for the balance of the unexpired term.
-In the absence of the President, the Vice President shall perform the duties of the office of the President.
-She or he shall normally* be nominated to succeed the President when a vacancy occurs. *This is not a requirement.
+The Vice President shall assist the President in promoting the general interest of the Alumni Association and shall perform the duties of the President in their absence, upon request of the President.
+In the event of resignation or disability of the President, the Vice President shall become President for the balance of the unexpired term.
+While not a requirement, the Vice President shall normally be nominated to succeed the President when a vacancy occurs.

 ARTICLE V – ALUMNI BOARD OF DIRECTORS